MicrosoftDocs/Hololens/hololens/hololens-insider.md

 >
 > Then use the drop-down to set the external microphone as either **Default** or **Communications Default.** Choosing **Default** means that the external microphone will be used everywhere.
 >
-> Choosing **Communications Default** means that the external microphone will be used in Remote Assist and other communications apps, but the HoloLens Mic Array may still be used for other tasks.
+> Choosing **Communications Default** means that the external microphone will be used in Remote Assist and other communications apps, but the HoloLens mic array may still be used for other tasks.

 ![Manage sound devices](images/usbc-mic-2.png)